What is calcineurin?

 What are the oral calcineurin inhibitors?

-What are the risks of calcineurin inhibitors?
+What are the risks of a calcineurin inhibitor?

 As a class of drug, the main concern is the effect of calcineurin on kidney function.
 Suspected reasons for nephrotoxicity include: